rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 * **Data Handling:** The naive way for data handling with puristic HTTP requests is a subcategory of the missing feature support for GraphQL when not using a dedicated library for it.
 There is no one helping you out with normalizing your data and caching it for identical requests.
 Updating your state-layer when resolving fetched data from the data-layer becomes a nightmare when not normalizing the data in the first place.
 You have to deal with deeply nested state objects which lead to the verbose usage of the JavaScript spread operator.
 When you check the implementation of the application in the GitHub repository again, you will see that the updates of React's local state after a mutation and query are not nice to look at.
 A normalizing library such as {{% a_blank "normalizr" "https://github.com/paularmstrong/normalizr" %}} could help you to improve the structure of your local state.
 You learn more about normalizing your state in the book {{% a_blank "Taming the State in React" "https://roadtoreact.com" %}}.
 In addition to a lack of caching and normalizing support, avoiding libraries means missing out on functionalities for pagination and optimistic updates.
 A dedicated GraphQL library makes all these features available to you.

 * **GraphQL Subscriptions:** While there is the concept of a query and mutation to read and write data with GraphQL, there is a third concept of a GraphQL **subscription** for receiving real-time data in a client-sided application.
-When you would have to rely on a plain HTTP requests as before, you would have to introduce {{% a_blank "WebSockets" "https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" %}} next to it.
+When you would have to rely on plain HTTP requests as before, you would have to introduce {{% a_blank "WebSockets" "https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API" %}} next to it.
 It enables you to introduce a long-lived connection for receiving results over time.
 In conclusion, introducing GraphQL subscriptions would add another tool to your application.
 However, if you would introduce a GraphQL library for it on the client-side, the library would probably implement GraphQL subscriptions for you.

 I am looking forward to introducing Apollo as a GraphQL client library to your React application.
 It will help with the aforementioned shortcomings.
 However, I do strongly believe it was good to learn about GraphQL in React without a GraphQL library in the beginning.